apoorvamattewada/apoorvamattewada/README.md

 ### Hello!
-I'm Apoorva
+I'm Apoorva!
-[A tiny budding coder in the vast sea of computer science!]
+## A tiny budding coder in the vast sea of computer science!

 ![](https://i.pinimg.com/originals/05/1e/7b/051e7b594fd55e187af69884b9723945.gif)

-As a passionate and dedicated Computer Science student, I am currently pursuing an MS in Computer Science with a specialization in Software Engineering and Database Systems at UTA.
+I am currently pursuing an MS in Computer Science with a specialization in Software Engineering and Database Systems at UTA.
 I have a strong interest in developing Android applications and have been actively honing my skills through courses from Google and Udemy.

 Skills: PYTHON / JAVA / REACT / JS / HTML / CSS